HalleyAssist/halley-status/content/issues/2025-04-20-scheduled-maintenance.md

   - Hub Remote Access
 severity: disrupted
 ---
+*Update* Update is proceeding a little slower than expected.
+We expect the update to be completed shortly.

 Some interruption is expected as we release an update to Dashboard, Hubs and update backend software.

 Expected interruption is 1 hour.